NhatMinhPhan/Python-Assessment-Tool-with-SQL/README.md

 # Python Assessment Tool

-This tool aims to aid tutors in assessing their tutees' Python knowledge and skills with a Microsoft Azure SQL server and database.
+This tool aims to aid tutors in assessing their tutees' Python knowledge and skills with a SQLite database.
 It consists of account registration and login features in the front end which stores each tutee's individual answers and results while securing their privacy from each other.

-For this iteration of the application, it is used as follows: The tutor sets up a JSON server with a .json file, 2 separate .env files for the front- and back-end, a development server or server of another type to run the React code, and another development server to run the Flask code.
+For this iteration of the application, it is used as follows: The tutor sets up a SQLite database, 2 separate .env files for the front- and back-end, a development server or server of another type to run the React code, and another development server to run the Flask code.
 In total, at least 3 servers are needed to operate the whole program.
 Then, one is expected to generate two Localhost tunnels, with [pinggy.io](https://pinggy.io/) for example, for tutees to access the application.

 ## Requirements

+At the root directory, run `npm install` to fetch all the packages.

 Besides React, Flask and the latter's accompanying packages, to properly use this application, the following packages must be installed with [pip](https://pypi.org/project/pip/) and [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager).